 Growing Kale--Queen of Garden Greens

-When I was a child, I had never heard of kale, however, today I love this this green, and it is growing in popularity for obvious reasons.
+When I was a child, I had never heard of kale, however, today I love this member of the cabbage family.
+It is growing in popularity for obvious reasons.
 Kale is a truly amazing vegetable.
 It is recognized for its exceptional nutrient richness, health benefits, and delicious flavor. kale is one of the most healthful vegetables on the planet. kale is a leafy green that is available in curly, ornamental, or dinosaur varieties.
 It is a member of the Brassica family.
-This family includes other cruciferous vegetables such as cabbage, collards, broccoli, and Brussels sprouts.
+Plant relatives include cabbage, collards, broccoli, and Brussels sprouts.

 At a Glance: Growing Kale